 The 2019 National ID and Civil Registration Act deals with laws related to vital registration (birth, death, marriage, divorce, and migration) and the national ID of every citizen.
-According to the Act, information regarding every newborn child to the local registrar's office must be submitted within 35 days.
-This requirement can be fulfilled by filling out a prescribed form in Annex 10 of the Act.
+According to the Act, information regarding every newborn child to the local registrar's office must be submitted within 35 days.90 This requirement can be fulfilled by filling out a prescribed form in Annex 10 of the Act.
 The form requires information on sex with limited options of male, female, and "other" in case intersex traits are identified.
 However, the term "other" in this context connotes gender and sexual minorities, including LGBTI++.
 Using the term "other" as a blanket label for the LGBTI++ community presents its own issues, as discussed earlier.
-Additionally, including the "other" category in the selection of sex options appears to conflate the concepts of sex characteristics, gender, and sexual orientation.
-Therefore, the term "other" is not relevant here.
+Additionally, including the "other" is not relevant here.